necolas/dotfiles/README.md

 ```

-## Adding private configurations
+## Adding local and private configurations

-You can create a `~/.private` file to add private and custom commands without
+You can create a `~/.bash_profile.local` file to add private and custom
-the need to fork this repository, or to add commands that you don’t want to
+commands without the need to fork this repository.
+Any commands included in
+this file will not be under version control or committed to a public
-commit to a public repository.
-If `~/.private` exists, it will be sourced for
+repository.
+If `~/.bash_profile.local` exists, it will be sourced for inclusion
-inclusion in `bash_profile`.
+in `bash_profile`.

-Here is an example `~/.private`:
+Here is an example `~/.bash_profile.local`:

 ```bash
 # PATH exports